PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **rpc-total**: Percentage of time that was spent in the execution.
 - **rpc-callback**: Percentage of time spent in execution callback.

-If you see this line immediately after the line above:
+If you see the line of the following form immediately after the line above:

 TID:%d p:%ld%% e:%ld%% s:%ld%% c:%ld%%